webiny/docs.webiny.com/docs/guides/creating-iframe-element-plugin.md

 ## Creating the Plugins

-All of the available page elements can be accessed via the elements menu, which can be opened by clicking on the "plus" icon, located on the left side of the editor:
+All the available page elements can be accessed via the elements menu, which can be opened by clicking on the "plus" icon, located on the left side of the editor:

 ![Editor Elements](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/editor-elements.png)

 As mentioned, this list of page elements can be expanded and custom page elements can be created via plugins.
-To create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all of the available settings and options, and the other one that defines how the page element is rendered on the actual page.
+To create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all the available settings and options, and the other one that defines how the page element is rendered on the actual page.

 ## Add Plugins in the `Admin` App
 ### Editor Plugin